 On March 25, we reported that the US Department of Labor (DOL) had begun to release informal guidance regarding its interpretation of the Families First Coronavirus Response Act (FFCRA), which requires that certain employers, including, among others, private employers with fewer than 500 employees, provide paid sick and paid family leave in certain circumstances resulting … Continue Reading

 The US Department of Labor (DOL) released on March 25, 2020 the notice to employees required under Section 5103 of the Families First Coronavirus Response Act.
 The Notice is available here.
-The DOL also published responses to frequently asked questions about the notice, including where the notice must be posted and how it must … Continue Reading
+The DOL also published responses to frequently asked questions about the notice, including where the notice must be posted and how it must be … Continue Reading

 While promising that the official regulations are still forthcoming, the U.S. Department of Labor (DOL) has just issued additional guidance in the form of questions and answers for employers and employees regarding application of the Families First Coronavirus Response Act (FFCRA).
 These questions and answers – available here – include confirmation that the FFCRA’s paid … Continue Reading